Here are the early LoL Patch 14.2 patch notes

 Sick and tired of the AP burst meta?
 So is Riot

-We hope you’ve been enjoying the explosive start to season 14 because, in a few short days, it’ll all be over.
+We hope you’ve been enjoying the explosive start to season 14 because it’ll all be over soon.
 League devs are making sweeping changes to burst damage items and AP champs in an effort to curb the so-called “League of One Shots.”

 Further tweaks to ranked with boundary demotions, negative LP gains